-- 2.D: Non-Consensual Sexual Intercourse: Non-Consensual Sexual Intercourse is any sexual intercourse (anal, oral, or vaginal), however slight, with any object, by a man or woman upon a man or a woman, without consent. - 2.E: Non-Consensual Sexual Contact: Non-Consensual Sexual Contact is any intentional sexual touching, however slight, with any object, by a man or a woman upon a man or a woman, without consent. - 2.F: Sexual Exploitation: Occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
-Examples of sexual exploitation include, but are not limited to: - 2.F.i: Prostituting another person; - 2.F.ii: Non-consensual video or audio-taping of sexual activity; - 2.F.iii: Going beyond the boundaries of consent (such as letting your friends hide in the closet to watch you having consensual sex); - 2.F.iv: Engaging in "peeping tommery"; - 2.F.v: Knowingly transmitting an STI or HIV to another student.
+- Non-Consensual Sexual Intercourse: Non-Consensual Sexual Intercourse is any sexual intercourse (anal, oral, or vaginal), however slight, with any object, by a man or woman upon a man or a woman, without consent. - 4.
+Non-Consensual Sexual Contact: Non-Consensual Sexual Contact is any intentional sexual touching, however slight, with any object, by - a. a man or a woman upon a man or a woman, without consent. - 5.
+Sexual Exploitation: Occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Examples of sexual exploitation include, but are not limited to: - 6.
+Prostituting another person; - 7.
+Non-consensual video or audio-taping of sexual activity; - 8.
+Going beyond the boundaries of consent (such as letting your friends hide in the closet to watch you having consensual sex); - 9.
+Engaging in "peeping tommery"; - 10.
+Knowingly transmitting an STI or HIV to another student.

-3. POSSIBLE SANCTIONS
+POSSIBLE SANCTIONS

-- 3.A: Non-Consensual Sexual Contact (student): Any student found responsible for violating the policy on Non-Consensual Sexual Contact (where no intercourse has occurred) will likely receive a sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous campus conduct code violations. - 3.B: Non-Consensual Sexual Intercourse (student): Any student found responsible for violating the policy on Non-Consensual Sexual Intercourse will likely face a recommended sanction of suspension or expulsion. - 3.C: Sexual Exploitation or Harassment (student): Any student found responsible for violating the policy on sexual exploitation or sexual harassment will likely receive a recommended sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous campus conduct code violations. - 3.D: Sexual Misconduct (employees): Any employee found responsible for violating the sexual misconduct policy will be subject to disciplinary action up to and including dismissal.
+- Non-Consensual Sexual Contact (student): Any student found responsible for violating the policy on Non-Consensual Sexual Contact (where no intercourse has occurred) will likely receive a sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous campus conduct code violations. - Non-Consensual Sexual Intercourse (student): Any student found responsible for violating the policy on Non-Consensual Sexual Intercourse will likely face a recommended sanction of suspension or expulsion. - 3.
+Sexual Exploitation or Harassment (student): Any student found responsible for violating the policy on sexual exploitation or sexual harassment will likely receive a recommended sanction ranging from warning to expulsion, depending on the severity of the incident, and taking into account any previous campus conduct code violations. - 4.
+Sexual Misconduct (employees): Any employee found responsible for violating the sexual misconduct policy will be subject to disciplinary action up to and including dismissal.

-4. CONFIDENTIALITY AND REPORTING
+CONFIDENTIALITY AND REPORTING